 GATEWAY SIGNAGE AND WAYFINDING KIOSK PROJECT

 The project is currently in the design phase, having just conducted community meetings to get feedback from the neighborhood.
-The kiosk is projected to be completed and installed in June 2017.
+The kiosk is projected to be completed and installed in spring 2018.
 The gateway signs will be constructed and installed at later date, in conjunction with a separate follow up project to be determined.

 Phase 1: Interactive Kiosk Design, build and install an interactive, digital kiosk in the center of the Brighton Main Streets Business District to: build a central identifier for Brighton, promote and locate businesses in the district, provide information on events and businesses as well as dining options in the neighborhood, and assist in wayfinding for the neighborhood by providing an interactive map.

 Phase 2: .
 District Gateway Signage Design two dynamic gateways at the East and West entrances to the Brighton Main Streets business district to: build and promote identifiers for Brighton, create a unique, dynamic and artistic gateway into the district, and align with the energy of the neighborhood.

 Preliminary proposals place signage on the traffic islands on both ends of the business district, at Oak Square on one end and at St. Josephs on

 the other.
 At a more central location, the interactive kiosk is proposed to be located at the corner of Washington and Market Streets.